AlexanderLill/PokemonGoers-group6/README.md

 ## Conclusion

-This section showcased how working with Node.js commonly looks like by demonstrating how to do unit testing with Node.js.
+This section showcased how working with Node.js commonly looks like by demonstrating how to do unit testing.
+More information and documentation about `mocha` and `chai` can be found on their respective project websites.

 To conclude let it be said that it is most beneficial to create tests parallel to the development of a feature's functionality.
-The creation of a plethora of tests beforehand is usually impractical because the tests are frequently rendered obsolete due to the evolution of the project.
-Also it is not recommended to create them afterwards because treating testing as an afterthought usually leads to bad test coverage.
+The creation of a plethora of tests beforehand is usually impractical because the tests are frequently rendered obsolete as a result of the project evolving into a different direction.
+Also, it is not recommended to create the unit tests afterwards because treating testing as an afterthought usually leads to bad test coverage.

 # Useful npm Packages